 - Is tilapia fish good for you?
 There are some serious concerns with tilapia farmed in China, including a higher risk of contamination with harmful bacteria, chemicals, pesticides and antibiotics.

 - Tilapia also contains a higher amount of omega-6 fatty acids than other fish.
 Consuming a high ratio of omega-6 to omega-3 fatty acids could contribute to inflammation and chronic disease.

 - However, despite the many tilapia warnings, drawbacks and side effects, tilapia is cheap, low in calories and high in protein.
 It also has a mild flavor and is more widely available and affordable than other types of fish.

 - When purchasing seafood, it’s important to pay close attention to the tilapia origin.
-Opt for wild-caught varieties whenever possible or choose farm-raised fish from either Ecuador or Peru.
+Opt for wild-caught varieties whenever possible, or choose fish from either Ecuador or Peru.